Skip to main content

 A multi-functional past

-The Halle Gate was one of the seven gateways to the fortified city and served to control the access of people and goods.
-In the 16th and 17th centuries, new siege weapons and techniques, including the advent of artillery, forced the city to modernise the defences in order to keep potential attackers at a safe distance from the walls, including the addition of ditches, bastions and ravelins.
-Barely a century later, however, the wall lost its military use, after which the gates fell into disuse.
-The ramparts were demolished piece by piece, but since the building still held other functions, it was spared the same fate.
+The Halle Gate was one of seven gateways to the fortified city, controlling the entry of people and goods.
+In the 16th and 17th centuries, new siege weapons and the advent of artillery forced the city to modernize its defenses, adding ditches, bastions, and ravelins.
+Yet barely a century later, the walls lost their military function, and the gates fell into disuse.
+While the ramparts were gradually demolished, the gate survived due to its continued utility.

 The final rescue